telerik/winforms-docs/editors/textboxcontrol/customizing-appearance/formatting-blocks.md

 ![editors-textboxcontrol-formatting-blocks 001](images/editors-textboxcontrol-formatting-blocks001.png)

->note Notice that the event occurs when the text blocks are repositioned.
+>tip Notice that the event occurs when the text blocks are repositioned.
 This happens in different cases: editing, control resizing and etc. Hence, you should subscribe to the event before initializing the __Text__ property.

 # See Also